Last Tango in Paris: Production

-Bernardo Bertolucci developed the film from his sexual fantasies: "He once dreamed of seeing a beautiful nameless woman on the street and having sex with her without ever knowing who she was".
+Bernardo Bertolucci developed the film from his sexual fantasies: "He once dreamed of seeing a beautiful nameless woman on the street and having sex with her without ever knowing who she was."
 The screenplay was by Bertolucci, Franco Arcalli, and Agnès Varda (additional dialogue).
 It was later adapted as a novel by Robert Alley.
 The film was directed by Bertolucci with cinematography by Vittorio Storaro.

 Bertolucci originally intended to cast Dominique Sanda, who developed the idea with him, and Jean-Louis Trintignant.
 Trintignant refused and, when Brando accepted, Sanda was pregnant and decided not to do the film.
 Brando received a percentage of the gross for the film and was estimated to have earned $3 million.

 Maria Schneider stated in 2001 that her role in the original script was intended to be played by a boy.

 An art lover, Bertolucci drew inspiration from the works of the Irish-born British artist Francis Bacon for the opening sequence of cast and crew credits.
-According to American artist Andy Warhol, the Last Tango film was based on Warhol's own Blue Movie film released a few years earlier in 1969.
+According to American artist Andy Warhol, Last Tango was based on Warhol's own Blue Movie film released a few years earlier in 1969.

-After the film's release, criminal proceedings were brought in Italy against the film for "esasperato pansessualismo fine a se stesso" ("aggravated, gratuitous pansexualism").
-The final judgment of the Court of Appeal (Cassazione) delivered on 29 January 1976 ordered that the film be seized by the censorship commission and that all copies be destroyed.
-Scriptwriter Franco Arcalli, producer Alberto Grimaldi, director Bernardo Bertolucci, and Marlon Brando were each given suspended sentences of two months imprisonment.